upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/Pythoncode.rst

    high simulation time.
 1e-4 seems to be a good compromise as many real controllers operate in timesteps like this.

--  **reward\_fun:** Callable - Reward function for the RL-Algorithm.
-Minimal value of rewards is for example used as lower bound for the safe bayseian algorithm (see single_inverter_current_control_safe_opt.py).
+-  **reward\_fun:** Callable - Reward function for the RL-algorithm.
+Minimal value of rewards is for example used as lower bound for the safe Bayseian algorithm (see single_inverter_current_control_safe_opt.py).
 Has to be adjusted problem-specific.

 -  **solver\_method:** Solver used for the ODE system.
 Every solver from